ENCCS/efficient-materials-modelling-on-hpc/content/espresso-tutorial-phonons.md

-# Quantum ESPRESSO tutorial 2

-## Phonons for HPC and GPUs
+# Tutorial: Phonons, EELS and magnons for HPC and GPUs

 {download}`Slides <slides/Handson-Day2.pdf>`

 ## EXERCISE - Phonon modes of CnSnI3 at Gamma